scusi/secureShare/README.md

 		The data directory will be created if not existing and filesystem permissions allow so.
 * usersfile:	is the path to the yaml encoded file that holds information about the users.

+## Releases

+Precompiled binaries for various operating systems and architectures can be found unter [releases](releases/)